Thomas de Berkeley, 3rd Baron Berkeley

 Thomas de Berkeley (c.
 1293 or 1296 – 27 October 1361), known as The Rich, feudal baron of Berkeley, of Berkeley Castle in Gloucestershire, England, was a peer.
 His epithet, and that of each previous and subsequent head of his family, was coined by John Smyth of Nibley (d.
 1641), steward of the Berkeley estates, the biographer of the family and author of Lives of the Berkeleys.

 Origins

 He was the eldest son and heir of Maurice de Berkeley, 2nd Baron Berkeley by his wife, Eva la Zouche.

 Career

-In 1327 he was made joint custodian of the deposed King Edward II, whom he received at Berkeley Castle.
-He was later commanded to deliver custody of the king to his fellow custodians, namely John Maltravers, 1st Baron Maltravers and Sir Thomas Gournay.
-He left the king at Berkeley Castle and with heavy cheere perceiving what violence was intended he journeyed to Bradley.
+He was imprisoned with his father and younger brother Maurice, following the failure of the baronial revolt against Edward II.
+He was released in late 1326, probably due to the influence of his father-in-law Roger Mortimer.
+In April 1327 he was made joint custodian with his brother-in-law Sir John Maltravers of the deposed King Edward II, whom they took custody of at Kenilworth Castle and transferred to Berkeley Castle.
+According to his own account at his trial in 1330, he was later commanded to relinquish control of Berkeley Castle to Maltravers and Sir Thomas Gournay.
+Leaving the king there with heavy cheere perceiving what violence was intended, he went to stay at his manor of Bradley.
 The king was murdered at Berkeley Castle during his absence.
-As an accessory to the murder of the deposed king, he was tried by a jury of 12 knights in 1330 and was honourably acquitted.
+Although modern historians have accepted Smyth's doubts about this version of events, it is possible that it was the truth.
+Despite his acquittal Berkeley spent the following decade under a cloud, before being restored to royal favour in the 1340s.